snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 > 2. If the article contains '_Cannot Read_' user criteria, and if the corresponding Knowledge base also contains '_Cannot Read_' user criteria, then both the user criteria are stamped on the article.

 >[!NOTE]
-> If a user is part of the '_Can Read_' user criteria at the article level but not in the '_Can Read_' / '_Can Contribute_' user criteria at the Knowledge Base level, **then the user will not have access to the article in ServiceNow but will have access to the article in Microsoft Copilot, Microsoft Search, and other M365 surfaces**.
+> If a user is part of the '_Can Read_' user criteria at the article level but not in the '_Can Read_' / '_Can Contribute_' user criteria at the Knowledge Base level, **then the user doesn't have access to the article in ServiceNow but does have access to the article in Microsoft Copilot, Microsoft Search, and other M365 surfaces**.
 The workaround is to remove the user from the '_Can Read_' user criteria at the article level.

 **Mapping identities**